koordinator-sh/koordinator/docs/proposals/scheduling/20230811-node-resource-amplification.md

 ### Goals

-- Introduce a mechanism to amplify resources (capacity & allocatable) of Kubernetes Nodes at API level.
+- Introduce a mechanism to amplify resources (capacity & allocatable) of Kubernetes Nodes at scheduling level.
+- Make sure CPUSet Pods get raw CPUs it requested on scheduling.

 ### Non-Goals/Future Work